marijnh/Eloquent-JavaScript/12_language.md

 {{index readability, "evaluate function", recursion, parsing}}

 The recursive structure of `evaluate` resembles the similar structure of the parser, and both mirror the structure of the language itself.
-It would also be possible to integrate the parser with the evaluator and evaluate during parsing, but splitting them up this way makes the program clearer.
+It would also be possible to combinge the parser and the evaluator into one function, and evaluate during parsing.
+But splitting them up this way makes the program clearer and more flexible.

 {{index "Egg language", interpretation}}